 The application also animates the transition from one light pattern to another by moving the light source within the circle lattice.
 This minimalistic animation art can be started through the application menu or with the following java web start links (no installation):

+The latest version can also be downloaded from http://imaginary.org/programs.
 Older files can be found at sourceforge.
 This site is maintained by Zoltan Palmer.
-For bug reports, questions or suggestions contact me at firstname.lastname@example.org .
+For bug reports, questions or suggestions contact me at firstname.lastname@example.org.